harvester/harvester/README.md

 Rancher VM
 ========

-New version of Rancher VM is working in progress
+New version of Rancher VM is working in progress.

 ## Building